shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-mobile-supply.md

 Even though this call will fetch an ad, it doesn't provide enough information to make the impression attractive to buyers; see the next section for a list of recommended parameters.

-### Recommended parameters for server-side ad calls
+### Recommended parameters for a server-side ad calls

 We recommend that you include the following parameters on server-side ad calls from mobile websites: